-Figure 2-9.
-Example of Data Entry for Resetting Printer Specifications first item on the list, the number of spaces for a left margin.
+Numerical entries are handled arithmetically.
+Non-numeric keypresses are not accepted when a number is required, such as a dollar amount.
+For examples, consider the next page for changing default settings, illustrated in Figure 2-9.
+A numerical entry is expected for the first item on the list, the number of spaces for a left margin.
 Try typing any letter of the alphabet and you will find that it is ignored with the sole exception of the letters L and I. The L is automatically interpreted as the numeral 1 because so many typewriters require typists to use the lower case L as the number one.
 (The I invokes an itemizing feature to be described in Chapter 3.)
 However, all numbers (0 through 9) and arithmetic symbols (., +, - for decimal point, plus sign and minus sign) are accepted.
 The length of the number is limited by the computer to avert meaningless entries.
 For example, the left margin for a printer is limited to no more than nine spaces, so no more than one numeral can be typed (0 through 9) for the default setting for the margin.
 Similarly, no more than three numerals are accepted for the number of characters per line.
 Also, since the numerical entries for these default settings must be whole numbers, the entry is rounded to the nearest integer and redisplayed on the screen once the RTN key is hit.